alexklwong/void-dataset/README.md

 ```
 Files prefixed with dataset are the output of [XIVO][xivo_github].
 The dataset file without the density suffix (``dataset'') denotes the dataset file for 150 points.

-## Setting up your virtual environment
+## Setting up your Virtual Environment
 We will create a virtual environment with the necessary dependencies
 ```
 virtualenv -p /usr/bin/python3 void-py3env